Definition

 Link to originalKernel Function

-Let be an input space.
-A kernel function is a function that computes the inner product of two data points after they have been mapped into a higher-dimensional Hilbert Space (feature space) via a map .
+A kernel function is a symmetric, positive semi-definite function that computes the inner product of two data points in a high-dimensional Hilbert space without requiring the explicit computation of the feature mapping .
+Formally: